LOCAL- AND STATE-LEVEL POLICY WORK GRANTS: PAST AWARDEES

 GRANTS AWARDED IN THE FALL OF 2018 INCLUDE:

 Dissemination of the Status of Women in Nevada Report (Jessica Saunders, Rebecca Gill, and Barb Brents, Women’s Research Institute of Nevada, University of Nevada Las Vegas)

 “That’s Not Abusive...Is It?”
 Examining the Factors Which Influence the Perceived Acceptability, Identification of, and Proclivity to Engage in Reproductive Coercion (Morgana Lizzio-Wilson, Shannon Stuart, and Barbara Masser, School of Psychology, University of Queensland)

 GRANTS AWARDED IN THE FALL OF 2017 INCLUDE:

 Framing Media Appeals to Promote More Positive Attitudes Toward Immigrants and Immigration (Joshua D. Wright, Anjana Balakrishnan, and Victoria M. Esses, University of Western Ontario)

 Canada’s annual intake of immigrants has risen markedly in the past few years and the Canadian government has announced that immigration levels will continue to increase to fill labour shortages, boost Canada’s economy, and contribute to its population base.
 Despite a relatively warm welcome for Syrian refugees across Canada in 2015-2016, since then there has been evidence of increasing public anxiety about immigration.
-White supremacist groups are growing and anti-immigrant demonstrations have increased in prevalence.
 In this project, the researchers will look at whether media campaigns are more effective when using personal first person versus expert appeals, and whether affective versus cognitive content is more effective irrespective of source or perhaps interacting with source.
-This empirical study involves collecting data from Canadian-born individuals across three-waves of data collection, with the goal of having 200 participants who complete all waves.
-At the conclusion of the project, the research team will give presentations to policymakers and other stakeholders at the London and Middlesex Local Immigration Partnership (a community initiative designed to strengthen the role of the community in serving and integrating newcomers) and the Annual National Conference of the Pathways to Prosperity, in addition to preparing a short article for the Pathways to Prosperity bimonthly eBulletin, a full report, and summaries.
+This empirical study involves collecting data from Canadian-born individuals across three-waves of data collection.
+At the conclusion of the project, the research team will give presentations to policymakers and other stakeholders at the London and Middlesex Local Immigration Partnership and the Annual National Conference of the Pathways to Prosperity.

 Exploring Alabama's Competence to Stand Trial Process (Lauren Kois, Jennifer Cox, and Stanley Brodsky, University of Alabama)